nordic-institute/X-Road/doc/EnvironmentalMonitoring/Monitoring-architecture.md

 ![monitoring JMX agent](img/monitoring-jmx.png)

 JMX is enabled by adding the required configuration in `/etc/xroad/services/local.conf` file.
-The file is opened for editing and changes are made on the `PROXY_PARAMS` variable value.
-After the `PROXY_PARAMS` variable value has been updated, the `xroad-monitor` service must be restarted.
+The file is opened for editing and changes are made on the `MONITOR_PARAMS` variable value.
+After the `MONITOR_PARAMS` variable value has been updated, the `xroad-monitor` service must be restarted.

 The example configuration below enables JMX, binds it to port `9999` on any available interface with SSL and password authentication enabled: